Best Questions To Ask Your Wedding Videographer

 It’s important to know what level of experience your potential videographer has.
 Weddings have many unique attributes to them and a newer videographer might not be able to handle it all.
 While it can be okay to give new videographers a break, you deserve the right to know this beforehand.

 Will the videographer you’re speaking to be the one who will be filming your wedding?

 While it’s not always a given that the person you’re speaking with will be the one filming your wedding, it’s good to get an understanding of what their team structure looks like and who will be in attendance on your special day.
 Also, look out for larger videography firms hiring out your wedding to videography networks for profit.
 These companies tend to have very little quality control and could lead to a disaster if they don’t properly vet their shooters.

-How many videographers will they be filming at the ceremony and/or reception?
+How many videographers will there be filming at the ceremony and/or reception?